Home HeadphonesHeadphone Monitoring Buying Guides The 14 Best Studio Headphones For Mixing, Mastering, And Music Production

 It’s just that the CB-1 may actually be better because you’re given the absolute naked truth.

-If I could recommend some headphones to take with me on a deserted island to mix a bunch of tracks, the CB-1 would certainly be right up there.
+If I could only take a few headphones with me on a deserted island to mix a bunch of tracks, the CB-1 would certainly be right up there.

 What you won’t like